art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `id` *number* - Unique identifier of this resource.
 Taken from the source system.
 * `title` *string* - Name of this resource
 * `is_boosted` *boolean* - Whether this document should be boosted in search
+* `thumbnail` *array* - Thumbnail for showing this entity in search results.
+Currently, all thumbnails are IIIF images, but this may change in the future, so check `type` before proceeding.
 * `web_url` *url* - URL to the shop page for this category
 * `parent_id` *number* - Unique identifier of this category's parent
 * `child_ids` *array* - Unique identifiers of this category's children